Edith Thompson and Frederick Bywaters: Trial

-The trial began on 6 December 1922 at the Old Bailey, with Bywaters defended by Cecil Whiteley KC, and Thompson by Sir Henry Curtis-Bennett KC.
+The trial began on 6 December 1922 at the Old Bailey, before Mr Justice Shearman, with Bywaters defended by Cecil Whiteley KC, and Thompson by Sir Henry Curtis-Bennett KC.
 The prosecution for the Crown was led by the Solicitor-General Sir Thomas Inskip, assisted by Travers Humphreys.
 Bywaters had cooperated completely.
 He had led police to the murder weapon he concealed after the murder, and consistently maintained that he had acted without Edith's knowledge.

 Edith Thompson's love letters were produced as evidence of incitement to murder.
 The extant letters date from November 1921 to the end of September 1922.
 They run to over 55,000 words and afford a day-to-day account of her life in London when her lover Bywaters was at sea.
-In a few passages of these letters she writes about her longing to be free of her husband, Percy.
+In a few passages of these letters, she writes about her longing to be free of her husband, Percy.
 She refers to grinding glass light bulbs to shards and feeding them to Percy mixed into mashed potato, and on another occasion feeding him poison.
-She wrote of a woman who had lost three husbands and remarked “I can’t even lose one.”
+She wrote of a woman who had lost three husbands and remarked, “I can’t even lose one.”
 Thompson described how she had carried out her own abortion after becoming pregnant by Bywaters.

-Edith Thompson's counsel urged her not to testify, stressing that the burden of proof lay with the prosecution and that there was nothing they could prove other than that she had been present at the murder.
-But she rejected his advice.
+Edith Thompson's counsel urged her not to testify, stressing that the burden of proof lay with the prosecution and that there was nothing they could prove other than that she had been present at the murder, but she rejected his advice.
 She was determined to give evidence, imagining that she could save Bywaters.
 As Curtis-Bennett later observed, she had no conception of the danger she was in.
 She made a poor impression on the judge and the jury, particularly when she repeatedly contradicted herself.
-She had claimed that she had never attempted to poison her husband, and references in her letters to attempting to kill him were merely attempts to impress her paramour.
-In answer to several questions relating to the meaning of some of the passages in her letters, she said "I have no idea."
+She had claimed that she had never attempted to poison her husband and references in her letters to attempting to kill him were merely attempts to impress her paramour.
+In answer to several questions relating to the meaning of some of the passages in her letters, she simply said "I have no idea."

 Bywaters stated that Edith Thompson had known nothing of his plans, nor could she have, as he had not intended to murder her husband.
-His aim had been to confront Percy, he claimed, and to force him to deal with the situation, and when Percy had threatened to shoot him and reacted in a superior manner, Bywaters had lost his temper.
+His aim had been to confront Percy, he claimed, and to force him to deal with the situation.
+When Percy threatened to shoot him and reacted in a superior manner, Bywaters lost his temper.
 Edith Thompson, he repeatedly claimed, had made no suggestion to him to kill Percy, nor did she know that Bywaters intended to confront him.
-In discussing the letters, Bywaters stated that he had never believed Edith had attempted to harm her husband, but that he believed she had a vivid imagination, fuelled by the novels she enjoyed reading, and in her letters she viewed herself in some way as one of these fictional characters.
+In discussing the letters, Bywaters stated that he had never believed Edith had attempted to harm her husband, but that he did believe she had a vivid imagination, which was fuelled by the novels she enjoyed reading.
+He felt that in her letters she viewed herself in some way as one of the fictional characters she had read about.